solovieff/kibernikto/README.md

 Kibernikto base `OpenAiExecutorConfig` class can be easily extended to be used outside telegram.

-- ✍️ telegram conversations with different AIs in groups or privately
+- ✍️ telegram conversations with different AIs in groups or privately via OpenAI api spec
 - 🔉 voice messages recognition
 - 👂 interviews and meetings (up to 2 hours) analysis right in Telegram using Gladia.io
 - 🎞 youtube video summarization
 - 🔗 webpage summarization
 - 🧐 user messages logging to service group
 - 📸 image recognition
 - 🫡 openai function tools easy [integration](https://github.com/solovieff/kibernikto-planner).
-No more pain.~~(anthropic
-  xml format supported, too! looks like they changed it again, disabled)~~
+No more pain.
+It will work for antrophic, too, if u use a proxy.
+- 🙈 [Brave search api](https://brave.com/search/api/) integration with openai tools.
+  See [Kiberwebber](https://github.com/solovieff/kibernikto-brave-search) project for details.

 Given an image Kibernikto will publish it to a free image hosting service and then process as a link.